Tianea2160/spring-redis-example/README.md

 # Redis High Availability Solutions

-This repository contains implementations of two Redis high availability solutions using Docker and a distributed lock implementation:
+This repository contains implementations of three Redis high availability and distributed patterns using Spring Boot, Kotlin, and Docker:

 1. **Redis Cluster** - A distributed implementation with sharding across multiple nodes
 2. **Redis Sentinel** - A monitoring and automatic failover solution
 3. **Redis Distributed Lock** - A distributed lock implementation using Redis and Redisson

-All solutions are configured for easy deployment using Docker Compose and provide examples for integration with Java/Kotlin applications.
+All solutions are configured for easy deployment using Docker Compose and provide examples for integration with Spring Boot applications in Kotlin.

 ## Repository Structure